WebAhead/master-reference/coursebook/week-3/project.md

 * Considering your user journey
 * Deciding what you need to build for your Minimum Viable Product (MVP) and splitting up the tasks

-You'll have most of day 3 and all of day 4 to work on your project, with code reviews on the morning of day 5.
-On day 5 we'll have final presentations in the afternoon.
+You'll have most of day 3 and all of day 4 to work on your project.
+On day 5 we'll have code reviews in the morning and final presentations in the afternoon.

 ### Choosing your APIs